K H Komadina Art

 I began painting full-time in 2015 working out of my studio in NE Minneapolis creating original paintings and commission work.

-In my career as a critical care physician, I treated the sickest of patients and witnessed first-hand the struggle of life and death as well as the profound effects of this struggle on the friends and families of patients.
+In my career as a critical care physician, I witnessed first-hand the struggle of life and death as well as the profound effects of this struggle on the friends and families of patients.
 Life is fragile, and death can be capricious in whom it claims.
 I was privileged to witness the power of human touch, love, and compassion in the healing of patients, and the comforting of families.

 In 2013 my own medical issues forced me to retire from 30 years of medical practice, and give up over 20 years of making ceramic art: pottery, murals, and large scale sculptures.
-I turned to painting for my own healing and comfort.
+While I had many facets to my life other than medicine, the loss of my career affected me profoundly, and I struggled to regain a sense of purpose and balance in my life.